msakai/resume/resume.md

   (one type of specification) by combining model checking and minimal unsatisfiable core enumeration problem.

+* Molatomium.

-* Helping language/runtime design of “Molatomium”, a parallel programming model for “Cell Broadband Engine”-like heterogeneous multicore processors.
-Molatomium was shipped with Toshiba's flagship digital TV “CELL REGZA”. https://www.usenix.org/conference/hotpar-10/molatomium-parallel-programming-model-practice
+  I helped language/runtime design of “Molatomium”, a parallel programming model for “Cell Broadband Engine”-like heterogeneous multicore processors, which was shipped with Toshiba's flagship digital TV “CELL REGZA”. https://www.usenix.org/conference/hotpar-10/molatomium-parallel-programming-model-practice